9 Important Garage Wall Studs Facts [Updated for 2024]!

 The base plate is an horizontal stud which gets anchored to the concrete slab floor of the garage.
 The base plate is also known as the sill plate.

 The top plate is a horizontal stud at the other end of the garage wall frame.
 The joists for supporting the garage roof are attached to the top plate.
-Joists are also horizontal studs which run perpendicular to the top plate.
+Joists are also horizontal studs that run perpendicular to the top plate.

 In addition, many garage wall framers prefer to use short horizontal dimensional lumber, known as blocking, between the vertical studs to provide additional strength and stability to the wall.